 Bali is definitely the friendlier option for solo travellers because it is more economical and travel-friendly.
 Transportation between various locations is easier, and accommodation for solo tourists is much cheaper.
 The Maldives offers more in terms of adventures and going to different islands, but it is more expensive.

 Bali is hailed as a family-friendly location due to its variety of activities and amenities.
 You are sure to have fun with your family in Bali, as part of a larger cruise trip or an individual trip to the island.
 Maldives is not as popular as Bali in terms of family-friendliness as it is seen more like a couples' retreat.
 Bali has more locations to visit, more children-friendly activities and easier transportation systems that accommodate children.
 It is cheaper for the entire family as well.

 For LGBTQ+ Travellers

 Public displays of affection are generally frowned upon.
 You are expected to dress modestly while in public places.
-LGBTQ+ practices are also illegal, but you should be fine as long as you don't indulge in PDAs while out in public.
+LGBTQ+ practices are also illegal in both these destinations, but you should be fine as long as you don't indulge in PDA while out in public.

 Vacation must be a truly memorable experience, and meticulous planning is necessary to make it work.
 We've laid before you the pros and cons of each location, but the ultimate choice is yours.
 Remember to keep finances, location, amenities and activities in mind before making a decision.
 Which place appeals to you the most?
 Which tropical destination have you chosen?
 Bali or Maldives?
 Comment below, and let us know!
 Let the polling begin!